The Moonstone: Literary significance

-The book is regarded by some as the precursor of the modern mystery novel and the suspense novel.
+The book is regarded by some as the forerunner of the modern mystery novel and the suspense novel.
 T. S. Eliot called it "the first, the longest, and the best of modern English detective novels in a genre invented by Collins and not by Poe," and Dorothy L. Sayers praised it as "probably the very finest detective story ever written".
-In The Victorian Age in Literature G. K. Chesterton calls it "probably the best detective tale in the world".
+G. K. Chesterton calls it "probably the best detective tale in the world".
+Graham Greene argues that The Sign of Four is derived "a little too closely" from it.
 It was published in 1868, later than Poe's short story mysteries "The Murders in the Rue Morgue" (1841) (which introduced the famous locked-room paradigm), "The Mystery of Marie Rogêt" (1842) and "The Purloined Letter" (1845).
 The plot also shows some parallels with The Hermitage (1839), an earlier murder mystery story by the English novelist Sarah Burney: for example, the return of a childhood companion, the sexual symbolism of defloration implied in the crime, and the almost catatonic reactions of the heroine to it.
-However, The Moonstone introduced a number of the elements that became classic attributes of the twentieth-century detective story in novel form, as opposed to Poe's short story form.
+The Moonstone introduced a number of the elements that became classic attributes of the twentieth-century detective story in novel form, as opposed to Poe's short story form.
 These include: